SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 What does this calculator NOT estimate?

 Anything structural.
-Joists, beams, posts, footings, ledger flashing, railings, stairs, permits, labor, and structural-design review are all explicitly out of scope for v1.
-Pretending a Cycle 1 calc handles structural design is the kind of overreach that turns trust-credible into spammy.
-The surface-material count is independent of frame requirements — your frame goes through AWC DCA-6 + IRC 2021 R5 + a qualified contractor or engineer.
-Structural deck calc is deferred to Cycle 2+.
+This is a surface-material calc only.
+Explicitly out of scope: Joists, beams, posts, footings, ledger flashing, railings, stairs, permits, labor, structural-design review.
+Why the line is drawn here: Pretending a surface calc handles structural design is the kind of overreach that turns a trust-credible tool into spam.
+The board count is independent of frame requirements.
+Where your frame design comes from: The prescriptive deck-framing code (joist spans, ledger, beam, footings, fastener requirements) plus a qualified contractor or engineer.
+A structural deck calc may ship later; this one stays deliberately surface-only.

 Why are 20 ft deck boards a bad idea?